 I could hardly contain the emotion.
 I was flipping my pen while staring through the glass window panels of Ozanam Building when a marquee of intertwined thoughts rolled like phantasms.
 Sober memories, emotional breakdowns, and reminiscence of joy intersected my chaotic memory lane like scattered pages of a torn and crumbled diary.

 The window view wasn’t helpful at all.
-Though I was preoccupied with my recollection, I was disturbed by the annoying insertions of peripheral elements.
+Though I was preoccupied with my recollection, I was disturbed by the annoying insertions of peripheral visions.

-Immediately opposite my line of sight were grubby horde of rowdy students that were chit-chatting at the open-air study area.
+Immediately opposite my line of sight were grubby horde of rowdy students chit-chatting at the study area.
 I was envious of their intemperate laughter and unproblematic disposition.

 Below the window was a vacant, unmaintained carpark.
 Few dilapidated sedans that were probably abandoned by their owners flumped at the corner.